 Dale Grant - executive member of Hastings County Cattlemen Association, board member of Quinte Conservation, Stirling

 Ken Sinclair - civil/ structural professional engineer, landowner in Hastings County, Stirling

 Danielle Valentik - Hastings County resident and real rstate agent, Belleville

 Don Farrell - Quinte pork producer, Ontario Soil and Crop Improvement Association member and past President of OFA, Moira

 Wes Welsh - forestry technician, Marmora

-Matt Caruana - co-ordinator- environmental management, energy consultant, member OWA, NFU, Bonarlaw.
+Matt Caruana - co-ordinator- environmental management, energy consultant, member OWA, Bonarlaw.